We are happy to tailor programs for specific audience, venues and budgets. Please call or email to discuss individual needs.

 Great Neck Community Education, 30 Cumberland Ave., Great Neck, 11020, Call 516 441 4949 for more info or to register.

-NEW Winter session: Classes for Adults!
+NEW Fall session: Classes for Adults!
 Classical Creative Dance/Isadora Dance- Wednesdays at 1:30, Ballet for Adults- Thursdays 1:00, Body-Conditioning- the Nickolaus Technique, Fridays at 11:30. and Jazz Dance, Fridays at 1:15- 2:30.
 Join anytime!
 Classes Pro-rated.

 ALSO ongoing Classes for Children and Adults!
 Ballet, Body-conditioning, Creative Dance/pre-ballet www.childrendancing.net 516 314 2359

-This program is made possible in part with funds from the Decentralization Program, a re-grant program of the New York State Council on the Arts with the support of Governor Andrew M.Cuomo and the New York State Legislature and is administered by The Huntington Arts Council, Inc.
+“Kindred Wayfarers” is an Original Theatrical Pageant conceived and under the direction of Paul Baserman, combining the creative forces of Beth Jucovy, Scott Payne & Fred Stroppel–featuring volunteer players and local musicians, with Dance Visions NY, including grand finalé by the water and reception.
+Raindate is 9/15, 5:30 pm.
+Dance Visions NY's participation in this project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor M. Andrew Cuomo and the New York State Legislature, and administered by The Huntington Arts Council.